stuburger/yafl/README.md

 ## The **Validator** Component

 The `<Validator />` component can be 'rendered' to create errors on your Form.
 The concept of "rendering a validator" might require a small shift in the way you think about form validation since other form libraries usually do validation through the use of a `validate` prop.
-With yafl however, you validate your form by simply rendering a Validator.
+With Yafl however, you validate your form by simply rendering a Validator.
 This has some interesting benefits, one of which is that a "rendered" validator solves some of the edge cases around form validation - the most obvious example being that of async validation.

 Here's an example: